tkottke90/neo4j-helper/README.md

-# neo4j-helper
+# Neo4j Helper Module

-Utility module for working with the Neo4j Graph Database
+This is a utilty module I built to help me interact with Neo4j Databases.